FrontendMasters/react-enlightenment/react-semantics.md

 #### React Component

 A React component is created by calling `React.createClass()` (or, `React.Component` if using ES6 classes).
 This function takes an object of options that is used to configure and create a React component.
-The most common configuration open is a `render` function that returns React nodes/JSX.
+The most common configuration option is the `render` function which returns React nodes.
 Thus, you can think of a React component as an abstraction containing one or more React nodes/components.

 ***